n0lavar/qxLib/README.md

 ## Authors

-Libosmium was mainly written and is maintained by Nick Khrapov (nick.khrapov@gmail.com).
+qxLib was mainly written and is maintained by Nick Khrapov (nick.khrapov@gmail.com).
 See the git commit log for other authors.